-Suppliers must not engage in or support the use any type of forced labour (any work or service extracted from a person under the threat of any penalty and for which the person has not offered himself or herself voluntarily), bonded labour (work which is not for compensation received by the worker, but to repay a debt, which is often incurred by another person offering the worker's labour in exchange) or indentured labour (in which an employer forbids workers from leaving employment at the worker's discretion).
-Further, suppliers shall respect the freedom of movement of their workers and not restrict their movement by controlling identity papers, holding money deposits, or taking any other action to prevent workers from terminating their employment.
+Suppliers must not engage in or support the use of any type of forced labour, bonded labour or indentured labour.
+This applies to workers directly employed by the Supplier or any third party providing raw materials, components, labour or services to the Supplier.
+Further, Suppliers shall respect the freedom of movement of their workers and not restrict their movement by controlling identity papers, holding money deposits or taking any other action to prevent workers from terminating their employment.

-4. Living Wages, Benefits and Working Hours
+4. Wages, Benefits and Working Hours